konflux-ci/e2e-tests/docs/Installation.md

     oc login -u <user> -p <password> --server=<oc_api_url>
    ```

 3. Install Red Hat App Studio in e2e mode.
 The e2e framework by default will use the `redhat-appstudio-qe` github organization by default.
-If u want to change the github org you should define `GITHUB_E2E_ORGANIZATION` environment with your custom github organization
+If you want to change the github org you should define `GITHUB_E2E_ORGANIZATION` environment with your custom github organization

    ```bash
       # In Openshift CI there are some example about how to use the installation script.
 See infra-deployments script https://github.com/redhat-appstudio/application-service/blob/main/.ci/oci-e2e-has.sh#L59